 Uptown.
 The Uptown Project, formerly the Retail Center Project, is in the site acquisition and planning stage.
-The Agency has an Exclusive Negotiating Agreement with Forest City Residential West to develop 1,000 units of rental and for sale housing in the Uptown area including 15,000 square feet of retail space, and 1,200 parking spaces.
-Other projects in the area include: the City Administration Complex, the Rotunda Building (187,000 square feet office and 57,000 square feet commercial), the Fox Theater maintenance and master planning (including reroofing, marquee, sign and lighting improvements), 17th Street and San Pablo Garage (a 525-space garage that is planned for construction in 2003-04), Telegraph and Broadway streetscape improvements (improvements at 14th and Broadway are already completed), façade improvements and retail attraction.
+The Agency has entered into a Lease Disposition and Development Agreement with Uptown Partners, LLC, a single-purpose entity created by Forest City Residential West to develop 1,000 units of rental and for-sale housing in the Uptown area including 14,500 square feet of retail space.
+Other projects in the area include: the City Administration Complex, the Rotunda Building (187,000 square feet of office space and 57,000 square feet of commercial space), the Fox Theater maintenance and master planning (including re-roofing, marquee, sign and lighting improvements), 17th Street and San Pablo Garage (a 325-space public parking garage that is planned for construction in 2004-05 by Rotunda Garage, LP), and Telegraph and Broadway streetscape improvements (improvements at 14th and Broadway are already completed), facade improvements and retail attraction.